rad73/web-automation-2017/README.md

 Each step can contain arbitrary Bash or Python code snippets.

-Like Home Assistant, it can be launched whenever Python is available (Version 2 as well as 3).
+Like Home Assistant, it can be launched wherever Python is available (Version 2 as well as 3).

 Being late to the party, Kibitzr doesn't try to have all possible integrations built-in.
 Instead, it can be hooked to Zapier or any other web automation provider for missing parts.